DefangLabs/samples/samples/sailsjs-postgres/README.md

 # Sailsjs + Postgres

 This sample project is a simple todolist app that demonstrates how to use Sailsjs with the Postgres database.
-To run your own postgres container, please have environment variable such as POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_DB instantiatated.
+To run your own postgres container, please have environment variable such as POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_DB ready.

 ## Prerequisites